 In order to deduct the cost of work apparel as a business expense, the gear needs to meet the following requirements:

 This requirement was set with uniforms and protective gear in mind.
-For instance, if you are a contractor working at a construction site, you can't show up with a random tee or shorts you have at home; you need overalls and protective gear.
+For instance, if you are a 1099 construction contractor working at a job site, you can't show up with a random tee or shorts you have at home; you need overalls and protective gear.
+So, this would qualify as a construction worker tax deduction.

 Or as a police officer, when you are on the job, you cannot go on-site without your uniform.
 You are required to wear it.